-But klebsiella pneumoniae can be dangerous if they get into other parts of your body, especially if you’re already sick.
-They can turn into “superbugs” that are almost impossible to fight with common antibiotics.
+Klebsiella pneumoniae are a common type of bacteria found in your intestines .
+They are normally harmless.
+But Klebsiella pneumoniae can be dangerous if they get into other parts of your body, especially if you’re already sick.
+They can turn into “superbugs” that are very hard to fight with antibiotics.
 The germs can give you pneumonia, infect your wound or blood, and cause other serious problems.

 Infections are rare in healthy people because their immune systems are strong enough to fend off the germs.
 But infections are more likely if you have health problems like:

-Taking certain antibiotics for a long time or other treatments also can raise your chances for a klebsiella infection.
+- Taking certain antibiotics for a long time

 These germs don’t spread through the air.
 You need direct contact to get sick.
 One way would be to touch a cut on your skin with dirty hands.

-Most infections happen in hospitals, nursing homes, and other places with lots of sick people.
+Most Klebsiella pneumoniae transmission happens in hospitals, nursing homes, and other places with lots of sick people.
+Health care workers can spread the germs if they don't wash and sanitize their hands often.
 The germs can also spread when they get on medical devices like:

-- IV catheters, tubes that go into a vein to give medicines
+- IV tubes that go into a vein to give medicines

 - Endotracheal tubes and ventilators, which help you breathe